The Best Travel Sweaters for Cold Weather Adventures

 If it’s an eco-friendly merino wool sweater you’re after, prAna is an excellent brand to look at.
 While not all of their sweaters are made of wool, those that are—such as their fashion-forward Brandie Sweater—promise to be warm, comfy, and breathable.
 Plus, they lack the bulk of a chunky knit sweater and pack down well in your pack.

-Additionally, prAna’s yogi-centric line of sweaters has a few cozy cardigans (with pockets!), such as the Centerpiece Wrap that works as a versatile and warm basic you can layer over many outfits.
+Additionally, prAna’s yogi-centric line of sweaters has a few cozy cardigans (with pockets!) that works as a versatile and warm basic you can layer over many outfits.